AndersH82/a_quiz_game/README.md

         'If you get the answer wrong you will not.'
         'Answer all your questions in lowercase.
 Good Luck ' + user_name + '!')
 ```
-- After you answer the rules question the computer ask you to answer if u wanna play game.
+- After you answer the rules question the computer asks you to answer if u wanna play a game.
 ```
 answer = input(white + 'Are you ready to play my Quiz Game ? (yes/no) :')
 ```
-- Then the games starts if the player answer yes.
+- Then the game starts if the player answers yes.

 ```
 answer = input(yellow +